iCliniq Logo

 Hello,

 I am a 28-year-old female.
-I always worried about her heart.
-I have GAD specifically focus on health anxiety and often experience heart attack symptoms so much so that I have gone to my doctor and the ER many times (always to be cleared).
-I continue to worry whenever the symptoms come back.
-I have been cleared so many times, but still, fear that something could go wrong or something might have been missed.
+I have always worried about my heart.
+I have generalized anxiety disorder (GAD), specifically focused on health anxiety, and I often experience symptoms that make me fear a heart attack.
+I have gone to my doctor and the ER many times, always being cleared.
+However, I continue to worry whenever the symptoms return.
+Despite being cleared so many times, I still fear that something could go wrong or that something might have been missed.
 Is there a chance that I could develop a risk of a heart attack without making any major changes?

 Hello,